naislab/naislab.github.io/research.md

 permalink: /research/
 ---

-**The Machine Communication Lab** at the University of Southern Denmark in Odense investigates selected topics in **Data Science** and **Advanced Machine Learning** with a focus on machine communication.
+**The Machine Learning x Communication Lab** at the University of Southern Denmark in Odense investigates selected topics in **Data Science** and **Advanced Machine Learning** with a focus on *machine communication*.
 Our research covers four main areas:

   - **Machine-to-Human Communication**: Machines learning to communicate with humans
   - **Machine-to-Machine Communication**: Machines learning to communicate with each other
-  - **Neural Communication**: Transmission of information within neural network
+  - **Neural Communication**: Transmission of information *within* neural networks
-  - **Message-Passing Neural Networks**: Transmission of information in a given graph
+  - **Message-Passing Neural Networks**: Transmission of information through a given graph

 {% include figure.html path="/assets/images/MachComm-overview.png" caption="Overview of Machine Communication" alt="The image shows four areas." %}